troperville

 • Dead Rising features a few ways, though most notable is The Excavator.
 Impale a zombie with it, and let the laughs ensue as you walk around, spinning zombie corpse beating down other zombies with its flailing limbs.

 • Team Fortress 2 often takes this route, most notably when your character meets an explosive death and the game enthusiastically points out where your scattered bits are in the subsequent screenshot.
-There's also an unlockable item called "The Bombonicon" that causes your player to "explode spectacularly upon death", regardless of how they're killed.
+There's also an unlockable item called "The Bombinomicon" that causes your player to "explode spectacularly upon death", regardless of how they're killed.

-• Several of the "Meet the Team" sketches also wander into this trope's territory, such as "Meet the Sandvich," from which the first of the two page quotes was taken.
+• Several of the "Meet the Team" sketches also wander into this trope's territory, such as "Meet the Sandvich," from which the first of the two page quotes were taken.
 What makes the deaths even funnier is that the characters all look like they're from a Pixar movie.
 Subverted with "Meet the Pyro" where the violence becomes a lot more disturbing when contrasted with the Sugar Bowl sequences (however, some thought Meet the Pyro was terrifying, while others thought it was one of the funniest animated shorts ever made).

 • The whole point of MadWorld is to kill enemies in the most creative, elaborate ways possible to score more points.
 The gore is so over the top that things that would normally be morbid just run right back into funny.
 The executions of the bosses, often with their own weapons, are particularly ridiculous.

-• Much like MadWorld, Bulletstorm combines this with The Joys Of Torturing Mooks.
+• Much like MadWorld, Bulletstorm combines this with The Joys of Torturing Mooks.
 You get points for turning enemies into human fireworks, feeding them to local wildlife, bowling them over with cannonballs, kicking them into spikes, live wires, off cliffs...
 If you're brutal enough, the other mooks stop to gawk.
-It's a rather samey FPS, if you play it like an actual shooter and not a Murder Simulator.
+It's a rather samey FPS if you play it like an actual shooter and not a Murder Simulator.

 • In Psychonauts, you can stomp lungfish into a bloody pulp in Lungfishopolis.
 And it's awesome.